ctrl-alt-del/devenv/README.md

 ### Environment Variables
-For Windows users, it is necessary to modified the Environment Variables (EV) so that some applications can be accessed through [terminal](#terminal).
+For Windows users, it is necessary to modified the Environment Variables (Env) so that some applications can be accessed through [terminal](#terminal).

-Follow the steps to reach the interface of EV:
+Follow the steps to reach the interface of Env:
 <br>
 Right click `My Computer` -> click `Properties` -> click `Environment Variables`